 (VICTORS against the DEFEATED – continued)

-The U.S. and Britain succeeded militarily against Italy without an occupation, leaving the Italians to deal with their own internal politics and fascists as they saw fit.
-This allowed the greatest friendliness to the United States and Britain.
+The United States and Britain succeeded militarily against Italy without an occupation, leaving the Italians to deal with their own internal politics and fascists as they saw fit.
+All of this allowed the greatest friendliness by the Italians to the United States and Britain.

 The occupation of Germany by France, Britain and the United States ended in 1955, when their zones became the Federal Republic of Germany.
 Germans had some hostility to the occupiers, and in the beginning some tried to start an insurgency, but in the wake of World War II most Germans were sick of war and demoralized.
 They wanted merely to survive.
-Germany had had an advanced capitalist economy and Germans saw recourse in applying their skills to rebuilding.
+An advanced economy had existed in Germany, and Germans saw recourse in applying their skills to rebuilding.
 Germans were homogenous and respected order.
 Their nation had formally surrendered.
-Respect for the order created by the Western Powers helped.
 The insurgents of 1945 gained little support and faded away.
 The arrogance of occupation was largely forgotten or forgiven.

-Japan was also a homogenous nation that had surrendered formally, with a population that respected order and authority.
+Like Germany, Japan was also a homogenous nation that had surrendered formally.
+Its population also respected order and authority.
 The general population had an increased distaste for war, and they met postwar deprivation with stoicism.
-Japan too had had an advanced capitalist economy, and the skilled were eager to create.
-The occupation force under U.S. General MacArthur largely impressed the Japanese.
+An advanced economy had also existed in Japan, and the skilled were eager to get back to work.
+The occupation force under General MacArthur largely impressed the Japanese.
 There was some hostility to foreigners, but it was not organized politically.
-Plans for resistance to the occupation had been discarded.
-The occupation benefited from leaving Emperor Hirohito in place and by functioning governments at the local and national level.
+Plans for resistance to the occupation by a few were discarded.
+Contrary to the wartime righteousness of those in the United States who wanted to punish or hang the emperor, the occupation benefitted from leaving Emperor Hirohito in place, and it benefitted too by the degree that the occupation left Japanese governments functioning both the local and national levels.
 The occupation ended and Japan received full sovereignty on April 28, 1952.